Best Career Change Cover Letter Examples

-A career change is when a professional decides they’d like to apply to a job title that they don’t previously have any work experience with.
-Job seekers should lean heavily into their cover letter when changing career paths.
-The cover letter is going to be stronger than the resume considering the resume may have job titles that aren’t exactly relevant to the job application.
+Writing a career change cover letter?
+A career change is when a professional decides they’d like to apply to a job title that they don’t have any prior experience in.
+Job seekers should lean heavily into their cover letters when changing career paths.
+The cover letter is going to be stronger than the resume.
+Considering the resume may have job titles that aren’t exactly relevant to the job application.

-The cover letter should contain a healthy amount of transferable skills and career accomplishments that can be relevant to the job title being applied to.
+The cover letter should contain a healthy amount of transferable skills and career accomplishments relevant to the job title being applied to.
 For example, a job seeker who has previous sales experience.
-This professional has the opportunity to learn software engineering hard skills and start applying their previous sales experience to the job function.
-This allows the job seeker to take transferable skills, add a new skill (technical skills in this case), and have a much easier time entering a new industry.
+This professional can learn software engineering hard skills and apply their previous sales experience to the job function.
+This allows the job seeker to take transferable skills.
+And add a new skill (technical skills in this case).
+And have a much easier time entering a new industry.

 Writing a Career Change Cover Letter

-- List impressive accomplishments from a current role or current job.
 The ability to drive results is a transferable skill.
-And can be a great way to bridge the gap between a previous job and a new job that aren’t of the same job title.
-An employer is going to value an “executor”.
+And it can be a great way to bridge the gap between a previous job and a new job.
+Especially if they aren’t of the same job title.
+An employer is going to value an “executor.”

-- Accompany the cover letter with a functional resume.
-A functional resume format uses prior work accomplishments and skills in higher priority than work experience.
+A functional resume format uses prior work accomplishments and higher priority skills than work experience.
 This can be helpful for the hiring manager since previous work experience is going to be irrelevant.
-There is no “career change resume”, rather a resume that helps the hiring manager make an informed decision.
+There is no “career change resume,” rather a resume that helps the hiring manager make an informed decision.
 A functional resume can assist with that process.

-- Speak to the company’s values or objectives.
-Writing a professional cover letter that reassures the employer of the comprehension of business goals or objectives can assist in receiving a first job interview.
-A hiring manager is not only looking for qualified applicants but applicants who possess a strong passion and knowledge for the business.
+Writing a professional cover letter that reassures the employer of the comprehension of business goals or objectives can help receive a first job interview.
+A hiring manager is looking for qualified applicants and applicants who possess a strong passion and knowledge for the business.

-These communication methods are ones that the hiring manager will appreciate when reading a career change cover letter.
-It’s best to avoid trying to mold and fit previous job titles duties and responsibilities into other job titles.
+These communication methods that the hiring manager will appreciate when reading a career change cover letter.
+It’s best to avoid mold and fit previous job titles' duties and responsibilities into other job titles.
 But rather, speaking to career accomplishments that elevate the value of the job seeker (or “career changer”).

 Tip: As a job seeker, performing an informational interview can be beneficial before writing a cover letter.
-An informational interview is an interview session where a prospective employee can interview an employed person to ask for career advice (like a career coach).
-It can be a great opportunity for a job seeker to learn about how to position their prior less relevant work history to their new career path.
+An informational interview is an interview session where a prospective employee can interview an employed person.
+And ask for career advice (like a career coach).
+It can be a great opportunity for job seekers.
+And they can learn how to position their prior less relevant work history to their new career path.